 Freak Alley & Union Block Alley

-This project will improve two of the most popular alleys off of 8th Street as public spaces with a repaved surface and overhead lighting.
+This project improved two of the most popular alleys off of 8th Street as public spaces with a repaved surface and overhead lighting.

-The alley project will replace the deteriorating asphalt with concrete, pavers, and a decorative runnel to improve aesthetics and drainage as well as reduce tripping hazards.
-The project will also install overhead lighting elements.
+The alley project replaced deteriorating asphalt with concrete, pavers, and a decorative runnel to improve aesthetics and drainage as well as reduce tripping hazards.
+The project also installed overhead lighting elements.

-In conjunction with the CCDC public project, owners and managers around the Union Block Alley plan to make a number of private improvements along it, including consolidation of trash, recycling, and used grease collection; installation of a small plaza space with seating; daylighting the basement of the Union Block Building; installation of artwork and signage on certain building facades; and potential installation of a water feature.
+In conjunction with the CCDC public project, owners and managers around the Union Block Alley made a number of private improvements along it, including consolidation of trash, recycling, and used grease collection; installation of a small plaza space with seating; daylighting the basement of the Union Block Building; installation of artwork and signage on certain building facades; and installation of a water feature.

-These improvements will make these alleys safer and more inviting for the many people who walk through them each day.
-It will also improve visibility of area businesses and facilitate a host of possible future activities in these spaces next to Downtown Boise’s most popular people street.
+These improvements make these alleys safer and more inviting for the many people who walk through them each day.
+It also improves visibility of area businesses and facilitates a host of possible future activities in these spaces next to Downtown Boise’s most popular people street.

-Construction is expected to begin in spring 2018, following replacement of the sewer main and services lines in the two alleys.
+Construction began in spring 2018, following replacement of the sewer main and services lines in the two alleys.

-CCDC Project Manager, Matt Edmond, is overseeing this project.
+CCDC Project Manager, Matt Edmond, managed this project.